Kuntala Lahiri-Dutt AO

 Research interests

-My current research focuses, with funding from an ARC Discovery Project grant (‘Beyond the Resource Curse’), on understanding the poor, experiencing agrarian and social changes, make a living on mineral-rich tracts.
+My current research focuses on understanding the poor, experiencing agrarian and social changes, make a living on mineral-rich tracts.
 This project represents my long term interests in the moral economy of mineral-dependent livelihoods, primarily in India but also in Lao PDR and Indonesia, and in Mongolia.

-Related to this major endeavor is my ongoing interest on the social life of underground space, with particular reference to the history of Indian coal mines.
+Related to this major endeavor is my ongoing interest on the social life of coal, with particular reference to the history of Indian coal mines, in reconsidering coal transition in the Global South countries.

-I have, however, retained my interest on critical water resource studies, but my interests have moved into the microscopic domains of the body and the space occupied by them, the household.
-I am currently developing a critique of the international WASH sector by exploring the feminist politics of menstrual hygiene management, and studying the changing and gendered water use practices in urban households.
+I have, however, retained my interest on critical water resource studies, but my interests have moved into the microscopic domain of the body and the household space.
+I am interested on the feminist politics of menstrual hygiene management (and menstruation leave), and studying the changing and gendered water use practices in urban households.

 My research is primarily on South Asia, mainly India, but also Bangladesh and Indonesia.
 Doctoral candidates currently working with Kuntala are writing theses on gender and development, water resources management, informal mining and sustainable livelihoods in mining areas.